priyanshudutta04/Cheating-Detection-AI/README.md

 # Cheating-Detection-AI
-Real-time monitoring system to detect and alert use of phone using YOLO
+A simple Real-time monitoring system to detect and alert use of phone using YOLO